NathanaelKhor/UNIHACK-2025/README.md

 The React app will start on port 3000 by default (http://localhost:3000).

+## Verifying the Setup

+1. Check that the backend server is running:
+   - Open http://localhost:5001/api/health in your browser
+   - You should see: `{"status":"ok","message":"Server is running"}`

+2. Check that the frontend is connected to Firebase:
+   - Open http://localhost:3000 in your browser
+   - You should see the status of Firebase and Backend connections
+   - You can click "Sign In Anonymously for Testing" to test Firebase authentication

-## Firebase Configuration
+## Firebase Integration Details

-The project uses Firebase for authentication and database operations.
-Both frontend and backend are already configured to use Firebase, but if you need to make changes:
+The project uses Firebase for authentication and database operations:

+- **Frontend Integration**:
-- Frontend: Firebase config is in `frontend/src/firebase.js`
+  - Firebase Web SDK is initialized in `frontend/src/firebase.js`
+  - Authentication state is managed in `App.js`

+- **Backend Integration**:
-- Backend: Firebase Admin SDK is initialized in `backend/server.js`
+  - Firebase Admin SDK is initialized in `backend/server.js`
+  - Uses service account credentials for secure server-side operations
+  - Protected routes use Firebase token verification middleware

 ## API Communication

-The frontend is configured to communicate with the backend API at `http://localhost:5000/api`.
+The frontend is configured to communicate with the backend API at `http://localhost:5001/api`.
 This configuration is in `.env` files of both projects.

 ## Available Endpoints